Information for Kidney & Liver Donors

 Kidney donors provide one of their two kidneys for a transplant.
 The remaining kidney is fully functioning and ensures that the donor maintains his or her quality of life.
 Surgical techniques, including minimally invasive kidney extraction, have made it easier for family members and others to donate a kidney to a loved one in need.

-Liver donors provide part of the liver to a recipient.
+Liver donors provide part of their liver to a recipient.
 The livers of both the donor and recipient grow back to full size approximately three months after the surgery.

 There is no financial or medical benefit to donating a kidney or part of your liver, but helping another person live can be a very rewarding experience.
 We complete an extensive evaluation process in order to minimize the risks to the donor, ensuring safety above everything else.